annotell/public-docs/docs-src/docs/kognic-io/calibrations.md

 ---
-title: Coordinate Systems & Calibration
+title: Calibrations
 ---
-Inputs including both a 2D and 3D representation such as `lidars_and_cameras` deal with data in a number of differing coordinate systems.
-These inputs require a calibration relating the camera sensors with the
-LIDAR sensors in terms of location and rotation.
+Scenes including both a 2D and 3D representation such as `lidars_and_cameras` deal with data in a number of different [coordinate systems](coordinate_systems.md).
+These scenes require a calibration that relate the different sensors to each other in terms of location and orientation.
 The calibration should also contain the required information for projecting 3D points into the image plane of the camera.

-# Coordinate systems

-Each sensor has its own coordinate system which differs from the ego vehicle's own due to sensor orientation and factors like lens distortion.

-The vehicles' IMU will also have its own coordinate system.

-For every sensor we require an accurate calibration in order to transform out of the sensor's coordinate system and into the ego vehicle and, equivalently, IMU coordinate system.

-Sensor data should use the sensor's own coordinate system, and IMU/ego motion data will use the IMU coordinate system.
-Internally, we use the calibration to project between coordinate systems.

-# Calibration
-A Calibration object consists of a set of key-value pairs where the key is the name of the sensor (i.e. sensor name) and the value is either a `LidarCalibration` object or any of the different camera calibrations.
+A `Calibration` object consists of a set of key-value pairs where the key is the name of the sensor (i.e. sensor name) and the value is either a `LidarCalibration` object or any of the different camera calibrations.

 :::tip reuse calibration
-Note that after a calibration has been created you can, and should, reuse the same calibration for multiple inputs if possible.
+Note that after a calibration has been created you can, and should, reuse the same calibration for multiple scenes if possible.
 :::

 ## Lidar